 8. Hire employees.

-Texas law requires that all employers doing business in the state report the hiring of any person within 20 days of the date of hire.
+Texas law requires employers doing business in the state report new hires within 20 days.
 Employers must also report the rehire of any former employee (TX Family Code Sec.
 234.101et seq.).
 Violations of the law may result in the assessment of fines against the employer.

-The Texas Employment Discrimination Law prohibits discrimination in employment, including hiring because of race, color, disability, religion, sex (including pregnancy, childbirth, and related medical conditions), national origin, or age (40 years or older) (TX Labor Code Sec.
-21.051et seq.).
+The Texas Employment Discrimination Law prohibits discrimination on the basis of race, color, disability, religion, sex (including pregnancy, childbirth, and related medical conditions), national origin, or age (40 years or older).
 The law applies to all public employers and to private employers with 15 or more employees.

 9. Check your business employer requirements.